The formation of a nuclear-spin dark state in silicon: Results

-One major potential benefit of the nuclear-spin dark state is the possibility of increased electron-spin lifetimes, due to the reduced hyperfine coupling.
-To test this, we measure the relaxation time of the singlet state near $\est$ with and without DNP.
+To test this idea, we measure the relaxation of the singlet state near $\est$ with and without DNP.
 In the former case, the pulse sequence starts with 64 pump cycles to form the dark state, followed by a ``probe'' cycle, as shown in Fig.~\ref{fig:elife}(a).
 In the case without pumping, we use an identical pulse sequence but replace each LZ sweep in the pump cycle by a wait at $\epsilon=0$~mV, away from $\est$.
 In each probe cycle, with the electronic state initialized as a singlet, we pulse $\epsilon$ abruptly to a value near $\est$, wait at that $\epsilon$ for a variable time $t_e$, allowing the state to relax, and then abruptly pulse $\epsilon$ back to 0 mV for the measurement.
 Again, each probability value is obtained from over $10^3$ repeated measurements.

 Figures~\ref{fig:elife}(b) and (c) show the measured $\langle P_T \rangle$ after the wait near $\est$ for variable time $t_e$ without and with pumping, respectively.
 Without pumping, $\langle P_T \rangle$ at $\est$ increases over a time-scale of about a microsecond and saturates between 0.1 and 0.2, as indicated by the yellow region in Fig.~\ref{fig:elife}(b) and filled triangles in Fig.~\ref{fig:elife}(d).
 The relatively low saturation value reflects both the relatively large voltage resolution used in this measurement, as well as the presence of detuning noise in our system.
+Both effects can result in a situation where the experimental detuning is not exactly $\est$, leading to a reduced transition probability.

-With pumping, however, $\langle P_T\rangle$ remains nearly zero up to at least 10 $\mu$s [Fig.~\ref{fig:elife}(d)], indicating strongly suppressed electronic-spin relaxation.
-In principle, $\langle P_T\rangle$ should remain small for up to the lifetime of the dark state.
-Future experiments will focus on verifying this lifetime enhancement.
+With pumping, however, $\langle P_T\rangle$ remains nearly zero up to at least 10 $\mu$s [Fig.~\ref{fig:elife}(d)], indicating strongly suppressed singlet-triplet relaxation.
+In principle, $\langle P_T\rangle$ should remain small for up to the lifetime of the dark state, and future work will focus on confirming this hypothesis.
 As above, our numerical simulations agree well with our data [Fig.~\ref{fig:elife}(d)].
 We also note that even in the dark state, Fig.~\ref{fig:elife}(c) shows that $\est$ still falls within our LZ sweep window, as discussed above.